Review: DCS F-5E-3 Tiger II by Belsimtek

 VISUAL AND SOUND EFFECTS

-Something crucial for a simulator is the sound design, since it is one of the only ways that the player can receive feedback from its plane when either the airframe is stressed due to high-G or high-alpha scenarios, while rolling down the runway or even when getting into a compressor stall.
+Something crucial for a simulator is the sound design, since it is one of the only ways that the player can receive feedback from its plane when the airframe is stressed due to high-G or high-alpha scenarios, while rolling down the runway or even when getting into a compressor stall.
 This is one area that the F-5E-3 does great and at the same time it lacks.
-External effects are great, you can easily hear the engine going through the entire RPM gauge and hear the distinct sound of the afterburners kicking in and feel their force, even though they are one of the weakest afterburning engines in DCS.
+External effects are great, you can easily hear the engine going through the entire RPM range and hear the distinct sound of the afterburners kicking in and feel their force, even though they are one of the weakest afterburning engines in DCS.
 Cannons have that characteristic sound that echoes through the canyons after you fire, accompanied with the smoke deflectors that make the smoke go over your canopy in order to avoid flaming-out the engines with the exhaust gases.
 Overall, fantastic.

-When it comes to the in-cockpit sounds, things aren't as excellent as the external ones but still pretty solid.
+When it comes to the in-cockpit sounds, things are not as excellent as the external ones but still pretty solid.
 The flaws derive from a certain lack of feedback when clicking the switches or turning the dials, which can be somewhat frustrating.
 The engines are the main problem when it comes to badly designed in-cockpit sounds mainly because, when flying at higher speeds or at high-alpha scenarios, there is not a notorious change in sound when the afterburners are on.
 This can be troublesome during a dogfight when you have to keep visual with your enemy at all times and you can't afford to look at the fuel flow gauge or the instrument panel in general, which is the only reliable mean to know when you have passed the afterburner detent.

 Other modules such as the AJS-37 "Viggen" give you a very distinct engine sound when your aircraft goes into afterburner at the cost of realism.
 We as players need that feedback since we cannot feel the vibrations of the engine or the rumble of the wheels.